HL7/dental-data-exchange/input/pagecontent/StructureDefinition-dental-referral-note-intro.md

-This profile is based on the CCDAonFHIR Referral note
+This profile is based on the C-CDA on FHIR Referral Note.